+The debates' bitterness surrounding the various political projects on immigration in Europe and North America has clearly shown the extent of uneasiness concerning this subject within Western populations.
 There is indeed a growing immigration panic wave building up in Western countries5 .
 The link between this panic and the fertility decrease does not receive enough public attention6 .
-But the use of immigration as a tool to compensate for denatality is undisputable7 .
-In matriarchies, the extensive and stable matrilocal family networks will make migration less necessary.
-But most importantly, they will be in a much better position to carefully integrate migrants.
+Because the use of immigration as a tool to compensate for the drop in the birth rate is undisputable7 .
+In matriarchies, the extensive and stable matrilocal family clan networks will make migration less necessary.
+But most importantly, they will be in a much better position to integrate migrants carefully.

 We already know that fewer young children's parents enter marriage.
 But the risk estimate of experiencing separation from their parents is 3 to 4 times higher for children of common-law relationship’s parents8 .
-A growing number of our families today, if not the majority, are unable to provide a stable and safe environment for our children.
-Including too many even just for the infancy period.
-It's just unacceptable and dramatic.
+A growing number of our families today, if not the majority, cannot provide a stable and safe environment for our children.
+Including too many, even just for the infancy period.
+It is just unacceptable and dramatic.
 The distress experienced by families struggling with parents' separation is immense.
 The impact on children who find themselves amid these tragedies is significant9 .
 There is no reason for this situation to continue.

-Another critical failure of the nuclear family model is the fact that the most dangerous place for women is their own home.
+Another critical failure of the nuclear family model is that the most dangerous place for women is their own home.
 That is the terrible conclusion of a United Nations' study10 .
 According to the study, however, women's risk may vary considerably geographically.
-But even in a country like Canada, recent rises in reported domestic violence are alarming.
-Especially since children are too often implicated11 .
+But even in a country like Canada, recent rises in reported domestic violence are alarming, notably since it often affects children11 .

-What the Mosuo tell us is that sex and family do not go along.
-Our young families' high instability is eloquent proof of this statement.
-The experience of the Mosuo shows that sexual relations should not belong to the family domain.
-That is a radical change from the Western world's traditional nuclear model.
+What the Mosuos tell us is that sex and family do not go along.
+Our young families' high instability is eloquent proof of this statement.13 Matriarchies' experience shows that sexual relations should not belong to the family domain.14 That is a radical change from the Western world's traditional nuclear model.
 But it is a model with proven viability, which is synonymous with harmonious and equitable relationships between women and men.

-The matrilocal family model highlights children's uncles as paternal figures.
+The matrilocal family clan model highlights children's uncles as paternal figures.
 That does not mean that the relationship between the child's mother and its biological father is automatically short-lived, although that happens quite often.
 The relationship between the lovers may continue in harmony, which is also quite usual after childbirth.
-The father would then visit his partner regularly (practically every night in fact), possibly also maintaining a meaningful relationship with the child.
-Many couples are still unable to only be in each other's presence because of the separation's deep wounds.
-Imagine that they would have managed to maintain a good relationship, had their families been matrilocal.
+The father would then visit his partner regularly (practically every night), possibly maintaining a meaningful relationship with the child.

-On the other hand, unlike the nuclear model, the matrilocal family is rather vertical and enlarged, with a focus on the maternal line of several generations living in the same place.
+On the other hand, unlike the nuclear model, the matrilocal family clan stretches vertically and horizontally, gathering several maternal line generations living in the same place.
 It is a model that is well suited to help us face the social, economic, and environmental challenges that our community will face in the coming decades.

-Allowing several adults to live in the same place, the matrilocal family favors the assets sharing among family members.
+Allowing several adults to live in the same place, the matrilocal family clan favors family members' asset sharing.
 It will enable them to maintain or even improve their standard of living, despite the severe economic difficulties that may occur at any time.

-By concentrating the resources and skills of their many members, the new matrilocal families will quickly attain a high degree of autonomy.
+By concentrating the many members' resources and skills, the new matrilocal family clans will quickly attain a high degree of autonomy.
 We can anticipate that many of them will be able to maintain farm operations.
 Agriculture is experiencing tough times in Western countries.
-That is a significant heritage of our ancestors.
-Farms in our countries will undoubtedly be able to count on the support of several large matrilocal families.
+That is a significant heritage of our ancestors which is at stake.
+Farms in our countries will undoubtedly be able to count on the support of several large matrilocal family clans.

 Then, as several generations will live in the same place, it will be possible to catalyze family resources for helping seniors and early childhood.
-As matrilocal families become established, we can expect that the public system will benefit from increased collaboration with the beneficiaries' family circle.
-That will result in gradual care requirements reduction and thus reduce state burden
+As matrilocal family clans become established, we can expect that the public system will benefit from increased collaboration with the beneficiaries' family circle.
+That will result in gradual care requirements reduction and thus reduce state burden.

-Finally, at the ecological level, the establishment of large matrilocal families will encourage a slowdown in consumption growth.
+Finally, at the ecological level, large matrilocal family clans' establishments will encourage a slowdown in consumption growth.
 Members of these families living in the same place will spontaneously share, restore, and repair several goods.
 Ultimately, this will make a significant contribution to our environment cleansing.
 The growth and spread of the population will slow down.
-Instead, the size of each family will fluctuate over time.
+Instead, it is the size of each matrilocal family clan that will fluctuate over time.

 For example, the construction industry will gradually adapt to this sustainable model.
-First, growth can continue for a while with the creation of new architectural complexes that are better able to meet the needs of matriages.
-And of course, by transforming existing single-family residences, first by subdividing them into smaller individual units with direct access to the outdoors, and then connecting them with larger community spaces.
+First, growth can continue for a while with the creation of new architectural complexes that can better meet the needs of matriages.
+And of course, by transforming existing single-nuclear-family residences, first by subdividing them into smaller individual units with direct access to the outdoors, and then connecting them with larger community spaces.

-Over time, we will live in a set of well-established families, within a network of stable and well-identified entities.
-We will then be able to focus our talents and resources to improve the functioning and collaboration of this stable network.
-Imagine only the whole socio-economic effort that we currently engulf in the growth and spread of the population, made necessary by the constant creation of new nuclear families.
+Over time, we will live in a set of well-established matrilocal family clans within a network of stable and well-identified entities.
+We will then focus on our talents and resources to improve this stable network's functioning and collaboration.
+Imagine only the whole socio-economic effort that we currently engulf in the population's growth and spread, made necessary by the constant creation of new nuclear families.
 And now also in single-parent households after their breakup.
 Instead, we will now invest all of these resources to perfect the way we organize and serve ourselves collectively.

-So there is indeed another family model that seems to be able to respond much better to the majority of Western family members' needs.
+So there is indeed another family model that seems to respond much better to the majority of Western family members' needs.
 And even to secure the long-term future of our society.
-One then wonders: what are the "benefits" of the nuclear family model compared to the matrilocal family for Western families?
+One wonders: what are the "benefits" of the nuclear family model compared to the matrilocal family clan for Western families?
 For the moment, we have only identified three:

 - In the event of a cataclysm, it can be an advantage;

-- However, is this characteristic a benefit if we oppose it to the much higher autonomy degree of the matrilocal family.
+- However, is this characteristic really a benefit if we oppose it to the much higher autonomy degree of the matrilocal family clan?

 - To meet a new job requirement:

-- In a matrilocal family, it is usually relatively easy for one of its members to settle away for a few years;
+- In a matrilocal family clan, it is usually relatively easy for one of its members to settle away for a few years;

 - In any case, life jobs are practically non-existent in our contemporary societies.

-- These job requirements are somewhat more often a cause of nuclear families dismantling when both spouses have geographically distant employment opportunities.
+- These job requirements are often a cause of nuclear families' dismantling when both spouses have geographically distant employment opportunities.

-- The matrilocal family does not offer any paternity rights:
+- The matrilocal family clan does not offer any paternity rights: